HaysLab/all-the-docs/frameworks/caffe.md

 ### HDF5

-If you're using HDF5 layers, you need to perform some operations to allow Caffe to find the required header files and shared libraries:
+If you're using HDF5 layers, you need to perform some operations to allow Caffe to find the required header files and shared libraries, else you'll get a `hdf5.h file not found` error.

 - Modify `INCLUDE_DIRS` in `Makefile.config`